macournoyer/thin/README.md

 Thin is a Ruby web server that glues together 3 of the best Ruby libraries in web history:

-  * the Mongrel parser: the root of Mongrel speed and security
+  * The Mongrel parser: the root of Mongrel speed and security
   * Event Machine: a network I/O library with extremely high scalability, performance and stability
   * Rack: a minimal interface between webservers and Ruby frameworks